 Goals of linguistic theory

-- Linguists are primarily concerned with two main questions: - a.
+- Linguists are mainly concerned with two main questions: - a.
 What is it that we know when we know a language? - b.
-How does this knowledge arise in the mind?
+How does this knowledge arise in the mind of the native speaker?

 Grammar is a "mental" entity